- There is a place which has

 Setouchi region along the Seto Inland Sea has relatively little rainfall all year round.
 Okayama Prefecture is well known as "Hare no Kuni", or "the land of fair weather", due to its mild temperature and low rainfall.
-According to the Japan Meteorological Agency, the average annual temperature in Okayama City is 16.2 degrees Celsius while that in Tokyo is 15.4 degrees Celsius.
-The total number of days with precipitation less than 1 mm in Okayama City is 276.8 days , first among the main observation sites of 47 prefectures, while that in Tokyo is 263.6 days, The average annual rainfall in Okayama City is 1,105.9 mm, third lowest amount of rainfall, while that in Tokyo is 1,528.8 mm, based on the data from 1981 to 2010.
+According to the Japan Meteorological Agency, the average annual temperature in Okayama City is 15.8 degrees Celsius, the same as that in Tokyo.
+Okayama City has received 2033.7 hours of sunlight annually, while Tokyo has got 1926.7 hours.
+The average annual rainfall in Okayama City is 1143.1mm, while that in Tokyo is 1,598.2mm, based on the data from 1991 to 2020.

 Okayama Prefecture is blessed with favorable conditions such as a good environment for taking a walk and cycling.